d1024choi/ProgressiveQueryRefineNet/README.md

 **argumentparser.py** have a number of command-line flags that you can use to configure the model architecture, hyperparameters, and input / output settings.
 You can find the descriptions in the file.

 To test the trained model, first edit the parameter 'exp_id' in 'run_test.sh' file to match your experiment id and run the followings.
+You also need to set 'target' in the file to one of four categories (vehicle, pedestrian, road, lane)
 ```sh
 $ sh run_test.sh
 ```